 Maintain an agricultural land base by reducing the fragmentation and conversion of agricultural land.

-In December 2008, the provincial Land-use Framework (LUF) identified agricultural land loss (i.e., conversion to non-agricultural uses such as housing) as an area in need of further analysis and possible policy development.
-Public consultation in the years leading up to 2008 revealed that this policy gap was perceived due to public concern around food security, local food production, and concerns that the Government of Alberta was not doing enough to stop urban and rural residential growth (i.e., sprawl) around major urban centres – particularly along the Edmonton to Calgary corridor.
-In response, Alberta Agriculture, Forestry and Rural Economic Development (AFRED) and Alberta Municipal Affairs were tasked with addressing this complicated issue.
+In December 2008, the provincial Land-use Framework (LUF) identified agricultural land loss (for example: conversion to non-agricultural uses such as housing) as an area in need of further analysis and possible policy development.
+Public consultation in the years leading up to 2008 revealed that this policy gap was perceived due to public concern around food security, local food production, and concerns that the Government of Alberta was not doing enough to stop urban and rural residential growth (for example: sprawl) around major urban centres – particularly along the Edmonton to Calgary corridor.
+In response, Alberta Agriculture and Irrigation and Alberta Municipal Affairs were tasked with addressing this complicated issue.

 Much of the land that was converted, however, was highly productive crop land, located along the corridor and often associated with Alberta’s major urban centres.
 Despite these losses, new agricultural land did become available during this period, albeit of lower crop productivity, and located in more northern reaches of the province.
 Concurrent to these changes in land capability, Alberta continued (as it does even today) to increase productivity as a result of improved agricultural production practices and breeding programs.
 Today, Alberta remains a strong export-focused agricultural economy, with over 40% of its primary commodities and over 35% of its value added products destined for foreign markets.